-This park in Wendover was recommended to me after I posted about the helicopter park which is nearby (which is also an awesome park btw) so I had to go and do a review.
+This playground in Wendover, Buckinghamshire was recommended to me after I posted about the helicopter park which is nearby (which is also an awesome park btw) so I had to go and do a review.
 She said that this place was even better than the helicopter park!
 I’m not 100% sure if I agree with that, but it is a bloomin’ good playground!

 The pirate park is quite hidden.
 Tedder Road is a one way loop and as you loop back round on yourself you might just get a glimpse of a mast over the top of the houses!
 The way to access the park is via a small footpath on the left hand side of the road between two houses.
 Google maps the postcode and you’ll be able to clearly see the park and the footpath.

 The reason we could see a mast is because the playground is built around a massive pirate ship!
 The play frame for older children is raised up and has slides, walkways, a climbing wall, nets and even the chance to walk the plank (more on this later).
 It’s attached to a really long zip wire as well.
 Because it’s raised up you can also wander around underneath it and there are little port holes and cannons.
 It’s really very cool.
 The park has also got some swings and one of the cone shaped scramble net thingys.
 There’s not anything else for older kids but, tbh, there’s more than enough for them to play on.

 WARNING – THIS PLAY FRAME IS ABSOLUTELY NOT FOR SMALLER CHILDREN.